ShoOstiK/Antiplagiat/README.md

-# Antiplagiat
-Implementation of Anti-Plagiarism (texts with Python codes) using Metric Learning
+# Implementation of Anti-Plagiarism (texts with Python codes) using Metric Learning